The Competence Theater

 Corporate Engineers

 Augmented.
 Credentialed.
 Years of experience.
-Couldn't identify the relay fault without their Second Mind layer.
+Forty Academy-trained Ironclad engineers couldn't identify the relay fault without their Second Mind layer.
 Stood in the dark, waiting for systems to reboot that weren't going to reboot.

 Custodian Yara Osei

 Seventy-four.
 Unaugmented.
-Performed the manual reset that restored power to Sector 12.
+Seventeen years of hand memory.
+Performed the manual reset that restored power to Sector 12 in eleven minutes.
 She didn't use a diagnostic tool.
 She listened.
 She touched the junction housing.
 She felt the harmonic that told her which relay was misaligned.
 Knowledge that couldn't be faked because it lived in hands, not in a Second Mind.

 The Generational Divide